-Q: Do I need to notify my prescription software provider that I wish to move to electronic prescribing or will this be automatic?
+Q: Do I need to notify my prescription software provider that I wish to move to electronic prescriptions or will this be automatic?

-Confirm with your software provider if they are progressing electronic prescribing capability.
+Confirm with your software provider if they are progressing electronic prescription capability.

 Q: Can patients get electronic prescriptions if they don't have My Health Record?